mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer (boolean): False

-- no - principal component analysis is unsupervised
+- principal component analysis is unsupervised
 - combines similar (correlated) attributes and creates new one
 - assuming we have labels before doing unsupervised feature selection, then they should be hidden